-There are two main factors that determine the quality of a wheelchair van conversion: the vehicle quality and the conversion quality.
+There are two main factors that determine the quality of a wheelchair van conversion: the vehicle’s quality and the quality of the conversion.

-When it comes to wheelchair vehicles, there are several options ranging from minivans like the Chrysler Pacifica, Dodge Grand Caravan, Toyota Sienna and Honda Odyssey to larger vehicles like the Ford Transit Van or Chevrolet Traverse.
+When it comes to selecting a wheelchair van, there are several options ranging from minivans like the Chrysler Pacifica, Dodge Grand Caravan, Toyota Sienna, and Honda Odyssey to larger vehicles like the Ford Transit Van or Chevrolet Traverse.
 Understanding your needs and forming your personal criteria to choose a van will help ease the process tremendously.
 Once you’ve selected a vehicle, the next thing you’ll need to consider is the condition of the conversion.

 Grading Categories for Wheelchair Van Conversions

 Shopping for a van conversion can be confusing.
-Conversion conditions can be broken down into three categories: new-new, used-new, and used-used.
-This is a standard grading system that makes it easy to figure out the quality and pricing of your van conversion.
+However, it becomes a lot easier when you know that conversion conditions can be broken down into three categories: new-new, used-new, and used-used.
+This is the standard grading system in the mobility vehicle industry that you can use to figure out the quality of a van conversion and how much it should cost.

 A new-new wheelchair van is a new vehicle with a new conversion.
-These conversions are a great option if you’re concerned with buying a pre-owned van.
-Purchasing a van in this condition provides the highest level of vehicle warranty protections and equipment durability.
+These conversions are a great option if you’re concerned about buying a pre-owned van.
+Purchasing a van in this condition provides the highest level of vehicle warranty protection and equipment durability.